Retail Sales Strategy

 That’s why it is so important to focus not only on the features of your top 100 higher-priced products (that’s what they have) but even more so on their benefits (which is what they give).

-This is the fourth part of a sale where you put on a show about how lightweight the earrings feel in her ears, how the automatic settings take user error totally out of taking a picture, or how the materials in the fine wool jacket compare and contrast to one of lesser quality.
+This is the fourth part of a sale, where you put on a show about how lightweight the earrings feel in her ears, how the automatic settings totally eliminate user error when taking a picture, or how the materials in the fine wool jacket compare and contrast to those of lesser quality.

 Here’s also where your storytelling abilities can shine.